 Tilt table test

-Your doctor's goal in evaluating orthostatic hypotension is to find the underlying cause, and determine appropriate treatment for any health problems that may cause your low blood pressure.
+Your doctor's goal in evaluating orthostatic hypotension is to find the cause and determine appropriate treatment.
 The cause isn't always known.

-Your doctor may review your medical history, review your symptoms and conduct a physical examination to help diagnose your condition.
+Your doctor may review your medical history and your symptoms and conduct a physical examination to help diagnose your condition.